bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.15.5* ** *- TBD*
 - Many service bodies are already using an "HY" format for hybrid virtual and in-person meetings, so we made it official - if you don't already have the "HY" format, this release will create it for you.
 - The formats most commonly used for virtual meetings (VM, HY, TC) have received NAWS format codes.
 This release automatically maps VM, HY, and TC to the appropriate NAWS format code.
+- fix bug regarding user names and passwords with single quotes or backslashes (they would cause a silent error)

 ***Version 2.15.4* ** *- July 12, 2020*
 - Added the new "Virtual Meeting Additional Info" field to the root server, semantic API output, and NAWS export.